theleoborges/imminent/README.md

 ### Executors

 The whole point of futures is being able to perform asynchronous operations.
 By default, the `future` constructor uses an unbounded threadpool for doing work.
-This can be controlled using the `*executor*` dynamic var in the `executors` namespace.
+The user has fine grained control over this by using the `executors/*executor*` dynamic var.
 It includes an `immediate-executor` which performs work in the current thread immediately.
 Useful for tests.

 ## Tests